One word: yes.

 It is not easy on either side of the conversation.
 Sometimes I just wish I could fit into societal standards in one way or another and not have to worry about things like this, not have to figure my identities out in order for me to enjoy them and understand them.
 I get tired of explaining the same thing over and over to the same people, sometimes I’m tired of explaining in general even to new people who are genuinely interested, but that doesn’t mean I would rather not be asked.
 I’m glad to challenge normalized ideas and maybe, just maybe, open a mind or two.

 I’m just plain tired.
 I’m tired of having to explain how I identify, especially to the same people over and over again.
 I’m tired of people making assumptions about me rather than letting me make my own definitions and letting them know what my labels are.
-I’m tired of people thinking I’m straight because my partner is cismale or that I’m a lesbian because I prefer female-bodied people.
+I’m tired of people thinking I’m straight because my partner is cis male or that I’m a lesbian because I enjoy women.
+I’m tired of people thinking I’m a woman because I dress femme.
 I try not to let it bother me when someone mislables me, but it hurts every time.

 It’s difficult to inhabit middle identities while living in a binary world.
 There are many days when I wish I could just feel “one or the other” instead of seeing all the wonderful options out in front of me and wanting to have one of every flavor.
 Call me indecisive if you want, but when I can see the beauty and joy I could get from every option I can’t just pick one, it’s not in my nature.